A

-“Fiesole” - a brief historyFiesole is of Etruscan origin, as may be seen from the remains of its ancient walls, and was probably founded in the 9 C BC.
+Fiesole - a brief historyFiesole is of Etruscan origin, as may be seen from the remains of its ancient walls, and was probably founded in the 9 C BC.
 One possible reason for the prosperity of Etruscan and Roman Fiesole could be its location near a ford over the Arno close to where Roman Florence (Florentia) would rise.
-Fiesole's location also made it strategic for travellers on all the main roads between southern and central Etruria to the south (covering large parts of present day Tuscany, Umbria and Latium) and the Etruscans in the area around the Po valley to the north.
+Fiesole's location also made it strategic for travellers on all the main roads between southern and central Etruria to the south of Italy (covering large parts of present day Tuscany, Umbria and Latium) and the Etruscans in the area around the Po valley to the north of Italy.
+Travel Guide for Visitors to the Chianti Classico Wine Region of Tuscany, Italy.

 The Romans conquered Faesulae, as Fiesole was then known, in 283 BC.
 Under Roman